-Description: On a vertical rectangle arched at the top and bottom with a field and the four following combat missions of the Military Police Corps: battlefield circulation and control; law and order; rear battle operations; and enemy prisoners of war.
+- Description: On a vertical rectangle arched at the top and bottom with a green border, a field divided per saltire green and yellow and thereon a red battle-axe and sword in saltire surmounted by a white four-pointed star. - Symbolism: The compass points stand for the four corners of the battlefield and the four following combat missions of the Military Police Corps: battlefield circulation and control; law and order; rear battle operations; and enemy prisoners of war.
 The battleaxe and/or fasces and the sword symbolize the magistrate's authority and the unit's combat mission.
 The number 14 is represented by the crossed background and weapons recalling the Roman numeral "X" for 10 with the 4 points on the compass star adding up to 14.
 Green and yellow are the branch colors of Military Police, and red is for courage and action.